Ju2H3brc0t/Chillr/README.md

  - **Counting System**: A counting game where users must increment the number correctly without sending consecutive messages.

+The commands in this code do not have permission checks.
+Discord allows you to add them in the server options under `Integration -> "Bot name"`

-Some features are still under developpement.
+⚠ Some features are still in development and may experience bugs.

 ## Installation